spo-ijaz/HostsManager/README.md

 - [ ] ~~Ask root password only when changes are made on the file.~~
 	- Not possible easily, or we should spawn a `pkexec` process each time we want to modify the file, and use shell commands instead of Glib ones.
  	- Or maybe there's another mechanism...
-- [ ] Be able to re-order on the fly the rows.
+- [x] Be able to re-order on the fly the rows.
+(Done on branch 4.1.1)
 - [ ] Handle IPv6 ?

 ## Update translations